Xresy/adyen-web-demo/README.md

 2. Optional: Enable recurring payments and provide shopper reference
 3. Click "Proceed to Payment" button
 4. Backend creates Adyen payment session
-5. Frontend initializes Adyen Drop-in component with session data
+5. Frontend initializes Adyen Drop-in component with session data in a modal window
 6. User selects payment method and completes payment
+7. For redirect payment methods (iDEAL, Sofort, etc.):
+   - User is redirected to payment provider's page
+   - After completion, user is redirected back with a `redirectResult` parameter
+   - The application handles this parameter via `/payments/details` endpoint
+   - Payment result is displayed based on the response
+8. For non-redirect methods, the result is handled directly within the drop-in component
-7. Result handling with success/failure pages
+9. Final result shown on success/failure pages

 ## Development